Velgorion/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe with Advanced AI 🎮

-A sophisticated Python implementation of Tic-Tac-Toe featuring multiple AI opponents with varying difficulty levels, from random moves to unbeatable Minimax algorithm with advanced heuristics.
+A sophisticated Python implementation of Tic-Tac-Toe featuring multiple AI opponents with varying difficulty levels, from random moves to unbeatable Minimax algorithm with advanced optimizations.

 ## 🎯 Features